 Sustainable Agriculture Volunteer

-• Train farmers to employ new crop cultivation technologies and management practices to improve crop production and food security.
+• Train farmers to employ new crop cultivation technologies and management practices to improve crop production, mainly horticulture crops, and food security.

 • Educate farmers on sustainable soil and water conservation technologies and management practices.